CIHR Barer-Flood Prize for Health Services and Policy Research

 - The nominee must have at least 10 years of experience as an independent investigator and currently hold a full-time position within a Canadian academic, hospital, not-for-profit or governmental institution or affiliated research institution.

-- The nominee must be nominated by a member of the Canadian health research community and be endorsed by the executive head of the candidate's institution (e.g. President, Provost, Rector, etc. depending on the institution).
+- The nominee must be nominated by a member of the Canadian health services and policy research community and be endorsed by the executive head of the candidate's institution (e.g. President, Provost, Rector, etc. depending on the institution).
 Nominators may have previously worked or be currently working with an individual they nominate.
 Current members of the CIHR Governing Council, CIHR Scientific Directors and CIHR staff are not eligible for this prize.
-Candidates may be nominated on more than one occasion provided that they continue to meet the eligibility requirements.
-Nominees who were not successful in a previous competition may be nominated by submitting a new full and updated nomination.

 Review Process and Evaluation